I’ve been thinking recently about “the testimony” — your story of conversion.

 - drifting without a direction and

-- usually very weak.
+- usually very rambling in illogical sequence.

 The stories may be full of